spradhip-gh/exitous-prototype/src/NEW_FEATURES.md

 *   **Feature: Enhanced & Empathetic Language**
     *   **Description:** We've updated the platform's language to be more inclusive.
 Terms like "Pre/Post-Layoff" have been changed to **Pre/Post-End Date** to better reflect all types of employment separations.

+*   **Feature: Personalized Resource Matching**
+    *   **User Story:** As an End-User, I want to see a list of external professional resources (like financial advisors or career coaches) that are automatically matched to my specific needs based on my profile and assessment answers.

 ---